jchr1st/workshop_howto/vbootcamps/presentationtips.rst

             - https://www.bestbuy.com/site/wacom-intuos-wireless-graphic-tablet-small-with-3-bonus-software-included-black/6196634.p?skuId=6196634 – a small learning curve on using it

-Go through the bootcamp’s exercises step by step on each exercise so users can see what you are doing and they follow with you.
+Offer to go through the bootcamp’s exercises step by step so users can see what you are doing and follow along.

 To keep the audience engaged ask questions.
 Offer assistance to anyone needing help with any step as you go through the bootcamp’s exercises.

     - Applications to consider using during the bootcamp (optional and use if it works for you):